absadiki/latex2pdfa/README.md

 ```bash
 latex2pdfa path/to/your/main_tex_file.tex
 ```
-By default, the generated PDF will comply with the `1b` standard which most universities require.
+By default, the generated PDF will comply with the `1b` standard, which most universities require.

-You can specify an output filename with `--output-filename`, otherwise the generated PDF will have the same name of your `main_tex_file` followed by `-PDFA-1b`.
+You can specify an output filename with `--output-filename`; otherwise, the generated PDF will have the same name as your `main_tex_file` followed by `-PDFA-1b`.

 -----